tensorflow/swift/docs/PythonInteroperability.md

 }
 ```

-This fits exactly into the model that a Swift programmer would expect: failable conversions are projected into optional results (just like “string to int” conversions are), providing the safety and predictability that Swift programmers expect.
+This fits exactly into the model that a Swift programmer would expect: failable conversions are projected into optional results (just like "string to int" conversions are), providing the safety and predictability that Swift programmers expect.

 Finally, because you have access to the full power of Python, all the normal reflective capabilities are Python are directly available as well, including `Python.type`, `Python.id`, `Python.dir`, and the Python `inspect` module.